Ranchi: Population

-The city witnessed a sudden surge in population after the declaration of the new state of Jharkhand in 2000.
+The city witnessed a sudden surge in population after the creation of the new state of Jharkhand in 2000.
 Owing to the rising employment opportunities and opening of numerous regional and state level offices, banks and FMCG companies, the city witnessed a rapid influx of employment seeking migrants.
 As per a study done by ASSOCHAM in late 2010, Ranchi was one of the highest employment generating Tier-III cities in India with a share of 16.8%, followed by Mangalore and Mysore.

 Language

 Hindi is the lingua franca in Ranchi.
 Nagpuri is regional language of the region.
-Hindi is spoken by 7,99,133, Urdu by 1,30,457, Bengali by 37,450, Kurukh by 24,762 people, Mundari by 24,858 and 16,746 people speaks Maithili.
+Hindi is spoken by 799,133, Urdu by 130,457, Bengali by 37,450, Kurukh by 24,762 people, Mundari by 24,858 and Maithili by 16,746 people.

 Religion

 Hinduism is the prominent religion of Ranchi followed by 64.31% of the population.
 Islam is the second most followed religion in the city by 16.42% of the people.
-Minorities are Christians 8.52%, Sikhism 0.39%, Jains 0.22%, Buddhists 0.06%, those that did not state a religion are 0.35%, and others are 9.72%.
+Minorities are Christians 8.52%, Sikhs 0.39%, Jains 0.22%, Buddhists 0.06%, those that did not state a religion are 0.35%, and tribal religion– primarily the Sarnaists are 9.72%.